State of Rust 2026

 Context: The Goals team formalized the shift to annual goals with quarterly check-ins.
 This replaces the six-month cycle and provides clearer planning for contributors and consumers.

 Action: If you have a proposal for the 2026 cycle, reach out to the Goals team by January.
-Track the RFC in March for what the project will prioritize.
+Track the RFC in March for what the project will focus on.

 16. RustConf 2026